PrimeOrdinal/la-perla-beauty/README.md

 Place these into a `.env` file in the project root in order for Netlify Dev to set the environment variables.
 Please see the [.example-env](./.example-env) file in this repository for an example of the values for these variables.

-# Repository Settings

-## Repository Settings
+## git Configuration

-On a MacOS or Windows environment, run `git config core.ignorecase false` in order to use this repository with case sensitive file names which otherwise may result in diferences in behaviour to the Linux-based deployment tools.
+If you will be developing on a MacOS or Windows environment, you are highly advised to run `git config core.ignorecase false` in order to use the checkout of this repository with case sensitive file names.
+Failure to do so may result in diferences in behaviour to the Linux-based deployment pipelines and runtimes on Gatsby Cloud and Netlify.

+# Developing with Gatsby

-## 🚀 Quick start
+## Quick start

-1.  **Create a Gatsby site.**

-    Clone repository

-1.  **Start developing.**
+1.  **Install dependencies.**

-    Navigate into the site’s directory and start it up.
+    Navigate into the site’s directory and install dependencies.

     ```shell
+    npm install
+    ```

+1.  **Start Gatsby.**

+    Navigate into the site’s directory and start Gatsby.

+    ```shell
     npm start
     ```

-1.  **Open the source code and start editing!**
+1.  **View the site.**

     Your site should now be running at `http://localhost:8888`